-While virtually all expats are required to file a US tax return, most American expats do not owe US taxes.
+While virtually all expats are required to file a US tax return, most Americans do not owe US expat taxes.
 The US has put several necessary deductions, exclusions, and credits in place to ensure Americans living abroad aren’t taxed twice on the same income.
 Many expats can erase their US tax bills using these tax benefits.

 Most expats can offset or erase their foreign-earned income with the following:

 Don’t pay tax on your income twice!
 US taxpayers may be eligible to claim the Foreign Tax Credit against income that their host country has already taxed.

 For the exclusions, you must qualify as an official expat and have foreign-earned income, and you must file your tax return to prove that you are eligible for these benefits.

 Even if you don’t owe any expat taxes, you will still need to file a US tax return.